cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/helm.md

 ## Authentication
 In order helm can interact with Kubernetes cluster, Authentication is needed.
-There is only single authentication method which is kube config authentication, the authentication is pretty similar as in cloudify kubernetes plugin.
+There is only single authentication method which is kube config authentication.

 ### Kube Config Authentication

-Authentication with the Kubernetes cluster is done under "cclent_config.configuration" section in "cloudify.nodes.helm.Release" node type.
+To configure authentication with Kubernetes, use "client_config.configuration" section in "cloudify.nodes.helm.Release" node type.
 The config should be a [Kube Config style](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/#define-clusters-users-and-contexts) object.

 One of three methods options can be used to provide the configuration: